dy/spect/readme.md

 ### `$( selector | els | markup )` − selector / h

 Select elements in DOM, provide domain methods for the selected set.
-The main purpose is shallow reference/wrapper for some nodes collection.
+The main purpose is shallow reference/wrapper for nodes collection.
-If html string is passed, creates detached DOM.
-Also can acts like hyperscript, if arguments signature matches.
+If called as teplate string, creates detached DOM.
+Also acts as hyperscript, if arguments signature matches.

 ```js
 // select nodes